 - The contents are relatively simple to procure.
-It may be less intimidating for new donors, smaller businesses and individuals to sponsor part of an auction item or a basket rather than the big-ticket items in a live auction.
-(Of course, that doesn't mean you shouldn't ask!)
+It may be less intimidating for new donors, smaller businesses and individuals to sponsor or contribute to a basket rather than big-ticket items.

-- You can bundle smaller donations into one package greater than the sum of its parts, especially if the baskets are well decorated and displayed.
+- You can bundle smaller donations into one package greater than the sum of its parts.
+This is especially true for baskets that are nicely decorated and displayed.

 - Putting out a variety of themed baskets ensures the auction will appeal to virtually all bidders.
 There's something for everyone, at all spending capacities.